Auto Collision Repair Pro Tips For When Your Car Breaks Down

-Dents– whenever you have to deal with dents, make sure that the work area is well lit, and also make sure that you have on hand plenty of sandpaper, hammers, dollies, and paint.
+Dents– whenever you have to deal with dents, make sure to have good illumination in your work area, and also make sure that you have on hand plenty of sandpaper, hammers, dollies, and paint.
 You should never put more than 1/8 of an inch of filler on a dent repair.

 Sanding– don’t use your bare hands to accomplish any sanding work, and instead, make sure to have a sanding block or a sponge to support the sandpaper.
 If you try sanding with your bare hands, it will create grooves from your fingers that tend to press harder than your palm does.
 A sanding block ensures that the job will be done smoothly, and all you need is a light touch to get the work done.

 Guide coats– these work by depositing a very thin layer of paint or dust all across the primer surface.
 They help you to identify low spots when you’re sanding down your vehicle at the auto collision repair shop.